gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Securing Cloud Functions
 {{% pcdnote %}}
--   Perefer IAM.
+-   Prefer IAM.
 You can assign invoker permissions per-function.
 You can then send through an OAuth token in the header.
 -   If not, use OAuth 2.0.
 -   For HTTP functions, consider requiring HTTPS and restricting CORS.
 -   VPC: By default allows ingress and egress from the project and internet.
 You could restrict this.